rDock/2006.2

 requirement for rDock is to specify

-).
+the input (-i) and output (-o) ligand SD file names, the system definition .prm file (-r) and the docking protocol .prm file (-p).
 This will perform one docking run per ligand record in the input SD file and output all docked ligand poses to the output SD file.
-Use -n
+Use -n to increase the number of docking runs

 per ligand record.